deontelaborde/LockedIn/README.md

 ## **_Description_**

 I cannot stand calling around or driving around all day looking for a mechanic or a shop to address my car's needs.
 Wouldn't it be nice to have a resource to find car businesses that either specilizes in a skill or specific car brands, or even just a general jack of all trades at a click of a button.
-There you can see availability and set appointments to have you and your car `LockedIn`
+There you can see availability and set appointments to have you and your car, `LockedIn`

 ---